binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 <!---Todo: Check out Subterfuge, mentioned in "Basic Security Testing With Kali Linux"-->
 <!---Todo: pg 160 of "The Hacker Playbook" could be worth demoing here-->
-An attacker can clone a legitimate website (with the likes of the Social Engineering Kit (SET)) or the Browser Exploitation Framework (BeEF) and through [social engineering](#people), phishing, email spoofing or any other number of tricks, coerce a victim to browse the spoofed website.
+An attacker can clone a legitimate website (with the likes of the Social Engineering Kit (SET)) or the Browser Exploitation Framework (BeEF) and through social engineering, phishing, email spoofing or any other number of tricks (as discussed in the People chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers), coerce a victim to browse the spoofed website.
 In fact, if you clone a website that you know your victim visits regularly, then you can just do that and sit and wait for them to take the bait.
 Better still automote your attack so that when they do take the bait exploits are fired at them automatically.
 Once the victim is on the spoofed website, the attacker can harvest credentials or carry out many other types of attacks against the non-suspecting user.

 The victim may visit the attackers cloned website due to ARP and/or DNS spoofing.
 Subterfuge is handy to run a plethora of attacks against the victims browser through the likes of the Metasploit Browser AutoPwn module.
 If >0 attacks are successful (we have managed to install a root-kit), the attacker will usually get a remote command shell to the victims system by way of reverse or bind shell.
 Then simply forward them onto the legitimate website without them even being aware of the attack.